tarwn/lessthandot-hugo/blogs/content/posts/2011-04-21-should-a-sql-server-professionals.md

   <a href="/media/blogs/DataMgmt/-40.png?mtime=1303401309"><img src="/wp-content/uploads/blogs/DataMgmt/-40.png?mtime=1303401309" alt="" width="78" height="75" align="left" /></a>
 </div>

 Yes, absolutely!
 I strongly feel that all SQL Server Database Administrators and Developers should not only learn the basics and fundamental internals of Oracle, but should expand that to others such as DB2 and Sybase.
 Why?
 SQL Server is my mojo after all.
-There shouldn’t be much reason to venture into Klingon territory and maybe start a database server uprising.
+There shouldn't be much reason to venture into Klingon territory and maybe start a database server uprising.
 There actually is one major reason it should be a requirement to know more than SQL Server: Not everyone runs SQL Server.
 (Although they may want to)

 So today we are going to focus on some very basic Oracle setup steps and commands to get us started on merging SQL Server skills into Oracle skills.
 By the end of this series, we should be better prepared when the word, “Oracle” comes up in meetings and project discussions.
 We really can all get along in the SQL Server and Oracle world.